vitessio/website/content/en/docs/design-docs/query-serving/reserved-conn.md

 pools are still being maintained, resulting in a set maximum number of connections, plus then the number of reserved connections, which is at least partially based on the number of connected vtgate clients that are using reserved connections.
-As such, it might be challenging to size you MySQL `max_connections` configuration setting appropriately to deal with the potentially (much) larger number of connections.
+As such, it may be challenging to size your MySQL `max_connections` configuration setting appropriately to deal with the potentially (much) larger number of connections.

-We recommend you review the value of this setting carefully, and keep this in might when you decide whether to enable reserved connections.
+We recommend you review the value of this setting carefully, and keep this in mind when you decide whether to enable or disable reserved connections.